lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 When someone is directly opposing you, you don’t just need to do well, you need to do *better* than the opponent.
 That’s where Opposed Rolls come in.

 Each contestant makes a roll as normal, and the one with the most successes wins.
 It is also possible that nobody gets any successes and they both fail.
-To determine how well the winner did, you look at the "net" successes:
+To determine how well the winner did, you look at the "net" successes - the *difference* between the winner and the loser:

 | Net Successes | Description |
 | ---- |